Logarithm Calculator

 What formulas are used in the Log Calculator?

-The basic formula of the log calculator is log_b(a) = c, which means that b^c = a.
+The basic formula is log_b(a) = c, which means that b^c = a.
 For purposes of calculations, it often utilizes a change of base: log_b(a) = log_k(a)/log_k(b), for all k > 0 and k ≠ 1.
-Often, natural log (ln) or common log (log10) are used to change the base.
+Often, natural log (ln) or common log (log10) are used to change the basis.
 The change of base approach has been derived from the work of John Napier, and has been defined and analyzed over centuries.
 Organizations, like the International Mathematical Union, have verified the fair and proper uses of logarithm usage for standard applications.